cescgina/BRCA_IEO/project-brca.md

 The main source of variation in this data seems to be driven by the tumor and normal condition of the samples.
 We have found no batch effect using the information from the TGCA barcode.

 The extent of expression changes can be augmented when adjusting for surrogate variables estimated with SVA.
 Furthermore, the p-values that are not significant are distributed reasonably uniformly, and the distribution seems to improve after the SVA.
 Additionally, it would be interesting to observe how that extent changes when discarding potentially problematic samples.

+Conclusion for DE...

+Conclusions for differents models...

+Conclusion for GO analysis...

 ## Session information